Log in

 Closing the Gap

-These primary strategic initiatives were confirmed at the 9th State of Health of Chicago held in December 2023.
+These primary strategic initiatives were confirmed at the 9th State of Health of Chicago and Strategic Programmatic Board Retreat held in July 2024.
 The Institute of Medicine of Chicago defined it primary strategic initiatives resulting from its bi-annual convening with ten leaders from healthcare, public health and social agencies, its Board of Governors, and input from its members.
-This convening serves as the 'report card' to evaluate conditions and determine initiatives for advancing health equity by reducing healthcare disparities for the Institute's next two years efforts.
+These convenings serve as the 'report card' to evaluate conditions and determine initiatives for advancing health equity by reducing healthcare disparities for the Institute's next two years efforts.

-Download a copy of the Strategic Program Plan here.
+Download a copy of the strategic efforts here.

 Donate here -Be Part of the Solution !